HSNPipeline/Overview/Sorting.md

 # Sorting

-In this section of the guide, we outline information related to spike sorting human single-neuron recordings.
+This section of the guide outlines information related to spike sorting human single-neuron recordings.

 ## Overview